jlettvin/rpna/README.md

 # rpna
 ## Reverse Polish Notation Array calculator
-### (Python gpgpu kernel to support the entire cmath language)
+### (Python gpgpu kernel to support the entire cmath library)

-shmath is a daemon providing generic math services to client programs.
+This project installs a resident language kernel in the gpgpu.
-The result of shmath is massive calculations being performed efficiently using more of the calculation resources available on the computer.
+The language explicitly supports use of the cmath library API.

 Most math libraries use 1 CPU in linear, pipelined, or vector mode.
 Most modern computers have multiple CPUs and at least one GPU.